 The TP Array is usually connected to the ACA Correlator, but its antennas can also be connected to the 64-input Correlator and used for cross-correlation.
-The ALMA Proposer's Guide describes the observing modes and capabilities offered for the TP Array for each cycle.
+The ALMA Cycle 8 2021 Proposer's Guide describes the observing modes and capabilities offered for the TP Array for each cycle.

-Due to the poorer point-source sensitivity of the 7-m Array, during Full Operations, the TP Array will be routinely used in the calibration observations of the 7-m Array, but this is not yet implemented.
-Since the 7-m Array is quite compact, atmospheric phase fluctuations will be smaller than for the 12-m Array.
+Due to the poorer point-source sensitivity of the 7-m Array, during Cycle 8 Operations, the TP Array will be routinely used in the calibration observations of the 7-m Array.

 Figure 2.2: The Morita Array - In remembrance of Professor Koh-Ichiro Morita.
 Koh-ichiro Morita, a professor at the NAOJ Chile Observatory, was one of the world's renowned scientists in the field of aperture synthesis.
 He made a great contribution to designing the configuration of 16 antennas composing the Atacama Compact Array (ACA) manufactured by Japan, as well as to realizing high-resolution and high-quality imaging at millimeter/submillimeter wavelengths to further enhance the performance of ALMA.
-The picture above shows Professor Koh-Ichiro Morita taken at his office in the Joint ALMA Observatory.
+The picture above shows Professor Koh-Ichiro Morita taken at his office in the Joint ALMA Observatory in 2011 September.